BurstCube/Users/ibrewer/READ_ME_burstcube_daq.md

-# Documentation for the Energy_Resolution_Scope code
+# Documentation for the burstcube_test_daq.ipynb code

-## Energy_Resolution_Scope is a Jupyter Notebook that pulls traces off the scope and stores these traces in arrays.
+## burstcube_test_daq.ipynb is a Jupyter Notebook that pulls traces off the scope and stores these traces in arrays.
 These arrays are saved in h5py files. h5py files are convenient because you can splice into them, which is nice for plotting and data analysis.
 Each row in a data set corresponds to one scope trace, so the data sets returned have a number of rows equal to the number of traces desired for each run (column number is equal to the number of data points the scope records for each trace, usually 10000).

 ## How this code determines energy resolution:
 ### Once an array has been created, the code looks at each row of the array (or each pulse) and extracts a peak value.
 It does this by finding the maximum  value of the pulse and then subracting a noise value.
 The peak height is important because it is (approximately) a measure of energy.